Motivic local density of isolated surface singularities: Introduction

 The paper is organized as follow.
 In the next section, we will recall some basic definitions on motivic integration.
 Then, we are going to introduce in Section \ref{section : taux internes} the inner rates of a complex surface, based on the work of A. Belotto da Silva, L. Fantini and A. Pichon in \cite{silva_inner_2022}.
 An important result of this paper is the proposition making the link between those inner rates and the Mather discrepancies, that we will discuss in Section \ref{section : mather}.
 We finally introduce the motivic local density (see Section \ref{section : properties}) and prove some of its properties.
 In fact, the motivic local density is a 1-bilipschitz invariant with respect to the non-Archimedean norm.
 The last section of this paper is dedicated to the proof of Theorem \ref{thm : formula surface}, and we also give a proof of Proposition 1.1, using our method via resolution of singularities, which is different from the method used by A. Forey.

 \textbf{Acknowledgements:} I acknowledge the support of the CDP C2EMPI, together with the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.
-I gratefully acknowledge A. Forey for his guidance and L. Fantini for enlightening discussions.
+I gratefully acknowledge R. Cluckers and A. Forey for their guidance, L. Fantini for enlightening discussions and M. Raibaut for his constructive comments on this paper.